geelen/glenmaddern.com/src/lib/articles/css-modules.md

 }
 ```

-Pure styling.
 This element—these styles.
-It's simple, and its remarkable in its way.
-But forgetting that the name `.some_element` needs to stay afloat in a global ocean, the colour, the font-size, the shadow, everything is specified here, in its infinite detail, yet it is probably something you want to use somewhere else.
-Enter BEM & Sass:
+Simple.
+But looking past the fact that the name `.some_element` needs to stay afloat in a global ocean, the colour, font-size, box-shadow, everything is specified here in full detail, yet we probably want to reuse these styles elsewhere.
+Let's refactor it using BEM & Sass:

 ```scss
 $large-font-size: 1.5rem;